 Set Your Goals

-However, not all goals that you set are SMART.
+However, not all goals are SMART.
 And a company will lose from that.
-That is why, we made an interactive application to test out if your goals are really SMART or just some random ideas of where you want to go.
+That is why, we made an interactive application to test SMART.
+You can find out if your goals are really SMART or just some random ideas of where you want to go.

 But to get started with using free online goal setting software to manage your SMART goals, you must first take a look at what SMART goals actually are.